Applying for a Federal Direct Student Loan

 While the Office of Financial Aid will automatically notify students with complete applications of their Federal Student Loan eligibility, we do not encourage borrowing.
 We do, however, encourage students to pursue scholarships, grants, student employment opportunities, and possibly paying for remaining expenses through current income and assets before accepting any loan.
 Limiting the amount of additional borrowing a student undertakes will help to reduce the total cost of the education.

 HCU also provides a payment plan option.
+A $50 administrative fee will be assessed when the payment plan is requested.
 The plan allows students the opportunity to spread payments for the full balance due or any remaining balance due over 4 months during the fall and spring terms and over 3 months during the summer term with no interest.
 For more information on the HCU Payment Plan, please contact the Office of Financial Aid at (800) 367-3565, ext.
 303.

 If borrowing still remains a necessity, we strongly encourage students to borrow as little as possible and to research all of the loan programs available, considering cost of borrowing, interest expense, repayment provisions, and potential loan servicing fees in order to determine the best choice.